A graph-informed regret metric for optimal distributed control: Numerical results

 \subsection{Distributed control of 16 buses using $\spreg_\infty$}

-We extend the analysis to the full 16-bus system, where the SDP approach~\eqref{eq:final_spre_min_prog_as_SDP} is not tractable due to the size of the system.
+We extend the analysis to the full 16-bus system, where the SDP approach~\eqref{eq:final_spre_min_prog_as_SDP} is intractable at this scale.
 Instead, we use the more scalable distributed method from~\Cref{subsec:distributed_computation_q_infty}.

-The $\mathcal{L}_1$-optimal oracle controller $\tf{\hat{K}}$ is constructed as in the first case study, with subcontrollers $3$-$5$ given direct access to bus $1$ subcontroller states, while the rest remains unchanged. $\tf{\hat{K}}$ is computed in a distributed manner via Algorithm~\ref{alg:ADMM_spreg} by setting no oracle and using the graph $\hat{\graph}$.
+The $\mathcal{L}_1$-optimal oracle controller $\tf{\hat{K}}$ is constructed as in the first case study, with subcontrollers $3$-$5$ given direct access to bus $1$ subcontroller states, while the rest remains unchanged. $\tf{\hat{K}}$ is computed via Algorithm~\ref{alg:ADMM_spreg} without specifying an oracle and using the graph $\hat{\graph}$.
 The optimal controller $\tf{K}^{\text{SR}}_{\mathcal{L}_1}$ for problem~\eqref{eq:final_spreg_min_prog_as_LP} is then synthesized by running Algorithm~\ref{alg:ADMM_spreg}.
 As a benchmark, we consider $\tf{K}^{\mathcal{L}_1}$, the optimal $\mathcal{L}_1$ controller network-structured on $\graph$ (synthesized similarly to $\tf{\hat{K}}$).